Call us today

 Gabapentin is sometimes prescribed for several off-label uses, including the management of:3

 Like many medications, people who take gabapentin have reported a variety of side effects from the drug.
-Some of the more common side effects include:4
+Some side effects of gabapentin are more serious.
+These effects are more likely to occur if gabapentin is overused or otherwise abused.
+Serious side effects include: 4

-More serious side effects are possible when taking gabapentin and may include:1,4
+Serious long-term effects are possible when taking gabapentin and may include: 1,4

 Those with a history of kidney disease may be subject to gabapentin toxicity, since this drug is substantially excreted through the kidneys.